DEI

 Goldwater Institute says that DEI: Diversity, Equity and Inclusion are great empathetic words and when you put them all together you get a movement of programs that appeal to the compassion and good intentions of our society.
 The programs are supposed to promote fair treatment and participation for everyone especially those groups that especially suffered under discrimination, bondage or injustice.
 And, Let’s be honest, in our Country, like most Countries, that’s included a lot of people throughout our history.

 So, that sounds good right?
-Promote fair treatment and participation for everyone
+Promote fair treatment and participation for everyone?
+In reality, are these programs doing what they promise?

 • There are different types of oppression.